Genomic DNA (gDNA)

 2. How do you validate mutational status in your cell lines?

 Answer: All of our mutation panel cell lines are expanded from single clones.
 This ensures maximum homogeneity of the genetic profile.
 After clonal expansion, we confirm the mutational status of the cell line using Sanger sequencing.
+You can see the sequence alignment for both the mutant and the wildtype on the ONCOREFtm Isogenic Mutation Cell Line product datasheet.
+Click the specific mutation cell line and then download the product datasheet PDF.

 3. How do you assess the quality of the gDNA?